lorry2018/minimajs/README.md

 #### 6 Lifecycle

-The minimajs framework supports to install, start, stop and uninstall in the runtime.
-Each plugin has installed, resolved, starting, active, stopping, uninstalled state definitions.
+The minimajs framework supports to install, start, stop and uninstall plugins in the runtime.
+Each plugin has installed, resolved, starting, active, stopping, uninstalled lifecycle state definitions.

-When the framework install a plugin, it will read the plugin.json file, validate the plugin.json, and create the Plugin instance.
-If the Plugin is installed, its state is 'installed'.
+When the framework install a plugin, it will read and parse the plugin.json file, validate the plugin.json, and create the Plugin instance.
+If the Plugin is installed, its state is in the 'installed' state.

 After installing a plugin, the framework will resolve its dependencies immediately.
-It means, the plugin will find all dependent plugins.
-If the dependent plugin does not exist or can not be resolved, the plugin can not be resolved successfully, thus its state still be 'installed', otherwise, its state is 'resolved'.Once the plugin is in the 'resolved' state, it means the plugin is ready to be started.
+It means, the plugin will try to find all dependent plugins.
+If the dependent plugin does not exist or can not be resolved, the plugin can not be resolved successfully, thus its state still be 'installed', otherwise, its state is change to 'resolved'.
+Once the plugin is in the 'resolved' state, it means the plugin is ready to be started.

 When the minimajs framework starting a plugin, it will follow below activities sequence.
 + If current plugin is active, just return.
 + If current plugin is uninstalled, throw exception.
 + If the startLevel of plugin is bigger than frameworkStartLevel, throw exception.
 + If current plugin can not be resolved, throw exception.
-+ Change the start to 'starting'.
++ Change the state to 'starting'.
 + Create the PluginContext instance.
 + Load the activator file, if not defined, go to next.
 Otherwise, load the Activator JS module, create instance and call the start(context) function.
 Any exception occurs will stop the plugin starting.
 + Register services of current plugin defined in the plugin.json to the framework.
 + Register extensions of current plugin defined in the plugin.json to the framework.
 + Change the state to 'active'.
 + Any exception occurs in the starting, the state will change to 'resolved'.
-+ Any state state of current plugin will fire the plugin lifecycle event.
++ Any state change of current plugin will fire the plugin lifecycle event.

 When the minimajs framework stopping a plugin, it will follow below activities sequence.
 + If current plugin is uninstalled, throw exception.